vimt/IDESync-VSCode-JetBrains/README.md

 # IDE Sync - VSCode-JetBrains IDE Sync

->**Note:** This synchronization system is suitable for VSCode, VSCode forks like Cursor or Windsurf as well as JetBrains IntelliJ-based IDEs like Rider, IntelliJ IDEA, and WebStorm.
+>**Note:** This synchronization system is suitable for VSCode, VSCode forks like Cursor or Windsurf as well as JetBrains IntelliJ-based IDEs like Rider, IntelliJ IDEA and WebStorm.

 A synchronization system that allows seamless switching between VSCode and JetBrains IntelliJ-based IDEs while maintaining the current file and cursor position.